zhengsz123/travelBud/README.md

 ### Configuration information (The config file is located in ./src/main/resources/META-INF/)

-1. Fill up the unit-db.template and change the env param as per needed.
+1. Fill up the unit-db.template and change the env param as per needed for Unit Env or prod-db.template for production env.

-2. Rename the unit-db.template to unit-db.properties
+2. Rename the unit-db.template to unit-db.properties or prod-db.template to prod-db.template.

 ```
 mvn compile -Dspring.profiles.active=unit